bakjoul/blackjack/README.md

 # blackjack
-A terminal-based game of Blackjack wrote in Python.
+A terminal-based game of Blackjack coded in Python.